Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 Effectiveness in ensuring that slavery is not taking place

-In addition to our Modern Slavery Policy, some of the policies and procedures of particular note are our Supplier’s Code of Conduct, Equal Opportunities, Equality, Diversity and Inclusion, Recruitment and Selection, Grievance, Harassment and Discrimination, and Whistleblowing.
+In addition to our Modern Slavery Policy, some of the policies and procedures of particular note are our staff Code of Conduct, Supplier Code of Conduct, Recruitment and Selection Policy, Anti Money Laundering Policy, Anti-Fraud, Bribery & Corruption Policy and Whistleblowing Procedure.
 These are all easily available on our intranet and upon request.

 We also promote the Modern Slavery Helpline 0800 0121 700 (www.modernslaveryhelpline.org/), where individuals can report any suspicious activity or seek help and advice in confidence.